 Electronic signatures have been regulated in Malta for quite some time through the Electronic Commerce Act, however, this Act was later repealed to bring Maltese law in line with eIDAS, and are now regulated by the E-Commerce Act, Chapter 426 of the Laws of Malta, allowing the use of programmes such as DocuSign and HelloSign, which provide both Advanced and Qualified e-signatures, to legally conclude (some) agreements.

 The E-Commerce Act gives contracts concluded electronically the same force of law as ordinary contracts concluded by the parties in each other's presence.
 Both advanced and qualified e-signatures are recognised in Malta and may be used to sign most documents, but not every document may be signed using e-signatures.
-These specific types of contracts, can be found in the Fifth Schedule of the Electronic Commerce Act and include:
+These specific types of contracts, can be found in the Eight Schedule of the Electronic Commerce Act and include:

-- agreements governed by competition law,
+- Questions in relation to agreements or practices governed by competition law;

 The COVID-19 pandemic has changed the way in which we conduct transactions and sign agreements, with most professionals and people opting for e-signatures over wet ink signatures (for obvious reasons).